jinglingli/nn-extrapolate/n_body/README.md

 ## Reproducing results with one command
-We also include a script file [`reproduce.sh`](./reproduce.sh) to repoduce the results on extrapolation settings for the n-body experiments.
+We include a script file [`reproduce.sh`](./reproduce.sh) to repoduce the results on extrapolation settings for the n-body experiments.
 To be more specific,
 ```
 bash ./reproduce.sh
 ```
-reproduces the results with feature-engineered input representations (pink bars) in Figure 6(b).
+reproduces the results with feature-engineered input representations (pink bars) in Figure 6(b) of the paper.
 Continue reading below for more details.

 ## Data Generation